-Wind energy remains the biggest, fastest, cheapest ways to cut carbon pollution.
-In 2017 alone, wind cut over 40 million cars’ worth of CO2 emissions, an amount that represents around 11 percent of total electric sector carbon emissions, and the amount under construction is expected to reduce emissions by another two percent.
-Because wind’s costs have fallen by 67 percent since 2009, these reductions were made cost effectively.
+Wind energy remains one of the biggest, fastest, cheapest ways to cut carbon pollution.
+In 2019 alone, wind cut over 42 million cars’ worth of CO2 emissions.
+This amount will only increase as wind energy continues its healthy growth trajectory.
+And because wind’s costs have fallen by 70 percent over the last decade, these reductions are made cost effectively.

-Climate change poses a substantial threat to human health and the environment, and AWEA supports policies that reduce carbon pollutions, including through accurately valuing wind’s zero-carbon electricity.
+Climate change poses a substantial threat to human health and the environment, and AWEA supports policies that reduce carbon pollution, including by accurately valuing wind’s zero-carbon electricity.

 For example, AWEA is one of a diverse group of backers participating in Americans for Carbon Dividends (AFCD) and the associated Baker-Shultz plan.
 This forum offers a valuable opportunity to join a bipartisan conversation on carbon policy.
 Baker-Schulz is one of several carbon pricing plans we’re analyzing.

 AWEA has long believed that a price on carbon is important.
 We are anxious to engage in thoughtful conversations with organizations that are pursuing meaningful policy solutions.
 Any policy position that AWEA endorses will need to comply with our carbon pricing principles.